Master How to Boil Potatoes perfectly-start with cold water, use waxy spuds, salt the water, and store extras for quick, versatile meals.

 Jump to:

-Although it sounds like such a simple thing, there are some special tips that help in making perfect boiled potatoes each and every time.
+Although it sounds simple, I have some special tips that help make perfect boiled potatoes every time.

 - Use Waxy Potatoes.
-Waxy potatoes are fingerling and new potatoes in shades of white, red, golden, and purple varieties.
-They are very flavorful and because they are lower in starch they slice well.
+Waxy potatoes include new potatoes and fingerling potatoes, available in shades of white, red, golden, and purple.
+These varieties are very flavorful and, because they are lower in starch, slice well.

 - Don't Use Russet Potatoes.
-Russets are very starchy and do not hold up well after being boiled.
+Starchy potatoes, such as russets, do not hold up well after boiling.
 Do not use these unless you are making mashed potatoes.
-So, save russets for baking where their high starch becomes the perfect fluffy baked potato.
+So, save russets for baking, where their high starch makes for a perfectly fluffy baked potato.

 - Do Not Peel the Potatoes.
 Potatoes peel far more easily after they are cooked.
-So unless you need to make a quick potato purée, skip peeling the potatoes before they are cooked.
+So, unless you need to make a quick potato purée, skip peeling the potatoes before cooking.

 - Start with Cold Water.
-Always start with the potatoes covered in cold water and then bring both the water and potatoes to a boil.
-If you add whole potatoes to boiling water they will cook unevenly and the surface of the potato will be done much sooner than the center.
+Always start by covering the potatoes in cold water, then bring both the water and the potatoes to a boil.
+If you add whole potatoes to boiling water, they will cook unevenly, and the surface of the potato will be done much sooner than the center.

 - Salt the Water.
 The flavor of potatoes is greatly improved by salt.
 So be sure to add salt to the water when boiling potatoes.
 You can add it when the water is cold or sprinkle it in as the potatoes come to a boil.

 - Test for Doneness with a Toothpick.
-Potatoes are done when a fork, knife, or toothpick easily pierces a potato.
-I prefer to use a toothpick to test as it leaves a minimal hole and will not break apart the potato.
+Potatoes are done when a fork, knife, or toothpick can be easily inserted into a potato.
+I prefer to use a toothpick to test, as it leaves a minimal hole and will not break apart the potato.

 - Drain and Cool.
-If you are cooking potatoes to keep on hand in the fridge, cool them quickly with cold water to stop the cooking process.
+If you are cooking potatoes to keep on hand in the fridge, cool them quickly in cold water to stop the cooking.
 Overcooked potatoes will not slice easily and may break apart.

 Here's what you need to make perfect boiled potatoes:

 - Small Golden Potatoes - You can use any variety except russet potatoes.
-Yukon Gold potatoes are my favorite variety.
+Yukon Gold potatoes are all-purpose potatoes and my favorite variety.
 But white potatoes, red potatoes, and even the blue variety are good choices.

 - Cold Water - Starting with cold water lets the potatoes and the water heat up evenly together and the potatoes are cooked at the same rate from the surface to the inside.